Skip to content

 Why Stockholm?

-Stockholm is the capital of Sweden and the hub for industry, fashion, politics, and research
+Stockholm is the capital of Sweden and the hub for industry, fashion, politics, and research.

 The Swedes are among the top three best non-native English speakers

+Stockholm’s natural environment offers an archipelago to explore 30,000 islands, stretching from the city to the Baltic Sea.
 Commuting in Stockholm is fast, efficient, and scenic!
 90 of the city’s 100 metro stations are decorated with paintings, sculptures, and mosaics

 Sweden is one of the largest exporters of music in the world, with decades of incredible success from songwriters and producers